Advanced Energy Industries (NASDAQ:AEIS) Releases Q3 2021 Earnings Guidance

 Advanced Energy Industries (NASDAQ:AEIS) issued an update on its third quarter 2021 earnings guidance on Wednesday morning.
-The company provided earnings per share (EPS) guidance of $0.600-$1.000 for the period, compared to the Thomson Reuters consensus estimate of $1.400.
+The company provided earnings per share guidance of $0.600-$1.000 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.400.
 The company issued revenue guidance of $325 million-$355 million, compared to the consensus revenue estimate of $377.84 million.

-Advanced Energy Industries (NASDAQ:AEIS) last issued its earnings results on Tuesday, August 3rd.
-The electronics maker reported $1.25 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $1.27 by ($0.02).
-The firm had revenue of $361.31 million during the quarter, compared to analyst estimates of $360.80 million.
-Advanced Energy Industries had a net margin of 10.69% and a return on equity of 26.01%.
-The business’s quarterly revenue was up 6.3% on a year-over-year basis.
-During the same quarter in the prior year, the business earned $1.18 earnings per share.
-On average, research analysts expect that Advanced Energy Industries will post 5.14 EPS for the current fiscal year.
+Advanced Energy Industries (NASDAQ:AEIS) last released its quarterly earnings data on Tuesday, August 3rd.
+The electronics maker reported $1.25 EPS for the quarter, missing analysts’ consensus estimates of $1.27 by ($0.02).
+Advanced Energy Industries had a net margin of 10.96% and a return on equity of 25.03%.
+The firm had revenue of $361.31 million during the quarter, compared to the consensus estimate of $360.80 million.
+During the same quarter last year, the business posted $1.18 earnings per share.
+Advanced Energy Industries’s revenue was up 6.3% compared to the same quarter last year.
+Equities analysts predict that Advanced Energy Industries will post 4.62 earnings per share for the current year.

-AEIS has been the subject of several research reports.
-Zacks Investment Research downgraded Advanced Energy Industries from a hold rating to a sell rating and set a $98.00 target price for the company. in a research note on Monday, May 17th.
-DA Davidson reduced their target price on Advanced Energy Industries from $135.00 to $120.00 and set a buy rating for the company in a research note on Thursday.
-Cowen dropped their price target on shares of Advanced Energy Industries from $120.00 to $105.00 and set a market perform rating on the stock in a research report on Wednesday.
-Needham & Company LLC cut shares of Advanced Energy Industries from a buy rating to a hold rating in a research report on Thursday.
-Finally, Susquehanna dropped their price target on shares of Advanced Energy Industries from $125.00 to $112.00 and set a positive rating on the stock in a research report on Thursday.
-One equities research analyst has rated the stock with a sell rating, three have issued a hold rating and six have given a buy rating to the company’s stock.
-The stock has an average rating of Buy and a consensus target price of $112.78.
+Several equities research analysts have issued reports on AEIS shares.
+Susquehanna Bancshares dropped their price target on Advanced Energy Industries from $125.00 to $112.00 and set a positive rating for the company in a research note on Thursday, August 5th.
+Rosenblatt Securities cut their price objective on shares of Advanced Energy Industries from $125.00 to $115.00 and set a buy rating for the company in a research note on Thursday, August 5th.
+Needham & Company LLC cut shares of Advanced Energy Industries from a buy rating to a hold rating in a research report on Thursday, August 5th.
+DA Davidson lowered their price target on shares of Advanced Energy Industries from $135.00 to $120.00 and set a buy rating for the company in a research note on Thursday, August 5th.
+Finally, Susquehanna reduced their price objective on Advanced Energy Industries from $125.00 to $112.00 and set a positive rating on the stock in a research note on Thursday, August 5th.
+One analyst has rated the stock with a sell rating, three have issued a hold rating and six have assigned a buy rating to the company’s stock.
+The company presently has a consensus rating of Buy and an average target price of $112.78.

-In other news, CEO Stephen Douglas Kelley bought 5,850 shares of the company’s stock in a transaction on Tuesday, May 11th.
-The shares were purchased at an average price of $85.00 per share, with a total value of $497,250.00.
-The purchase was disclosed in a document filed with the SEC, which can be accessed through this link.
-Also, Director Tina Donikowski sold 1,700 shares of Advanced Energy Industries stock in a transaction that occurred on Wednesday, May 26th.
+In related news, Director Tina Donikowski sold 1,700 shares of Advanced Energy Industries stock in a transaction that occurred on Wednesday, May 26th.
 The stock was sold at an average price of $99.73, for a total transaction of $169,541.00.
-The disclosure for this sale can be found here.
-1.00% of the stock is owned by company insiders.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
+Company insiders own 1.00% of the company’s stock.

 Advanced Energy Industries Company Profile